Skip to content

 The Kyoto Night Scene

 Kyoto’s nightlife is more refined than Tokyo’s — fewer clubs, more intimate bars, emphasis on conversation and craft.
-The city sleeps earlier but the quality is excellent.
+Bars close earlier than in Tokyo, but the quality is excellent.

 Bar Scene